 Mr Blake Matthew Seers

-Blake graduated with a BSc, double majoring in biological sciences and statistics in 2009, and then continued on to do his PGDipSci and Masters in statistics with application to the marine sciences.
-Blake was awarded the Auckland Council Student Partnership Programme external scholarship to support his masters research in modelling water quality and sedimentation until he graduated in 2011.
+I graduated with a BSc, double majoring in biological sciences and statistics in 2009, and then continued on to do his PGDipSci and Masters in statistics with application to the marine sciences.
+I was awarded the Auckland Council Student Partnership Programme external scholarship to support my masters research in modelling water quality and sedimentation until I graduated in 2011.

-Upon completing his Masters, Blake worked for his supervisor Dr Nick Shears, researching the combined effects of terrestrially-derived sedimentation and climate change on turbidity in coastal waters.
-With the help of a scholarship, Blake started his PhD in statistics and marine science in June 2012 to investigate the likely impacts of climate change on coastal marine environments.
+Upon completing my Masters, I worked for my supervisor Dr Nick Shears, researching the combined effects of terrestrially-derived sedimentation and climate change on turbidity in coastal waters.
+With the help of a scholarship, I started my PhD in statistics and marine science in June 2012 to investigate the likely impacts of climate change on coastal marine environments.
 Having completed my PhD, I am currently employed as a statistical consultant at the Statistical Consulting Centre, within the Department of Statistics, and work on a wide range of research projects and statistical problems in academia and industry.

 Research | Current